Configuration files

 1. If describes is set, docs is required

-2. Either docs or steering must be present in tile.json.
-As demonstrated above, you can also include both.
+2. Either docs, steering, or skills must be present in tile.json.
+As demonstrated above, you can also include multiple content types.

 Project configuration